AntonKrug/smart_watch_mk2/README.md

 Even when the AVR Mega88 doesn't have much resources, still most of them are free and available for the future features.

+# Compilation

+Currently doesn't support GCC or any other free tools, these files need to be imported as a CodeVisionAVR project.
+I have a TODO to fix this.

 # Schematic

 The MCU can turn on/off the DC2DC section which produces the higher voltage needed for the VFD `IVL2-7_5` to operate,